 In most tournaments and major Call of Duty events, competitive paly is limited to a four versus four team format.
 This is partly for the sake of tradition but also serves to reduce the number of variables which players have to focus on during a game and to increase the impact of each player on their team’s overall performance.

 In some Call of Duty titles and for some competitive game modes, players can utilise certain specialists within their team.
 These are characters with specific skills and abilities, and the use of these specialists is often decided by a draft at the outset of a game.

 In a similar vein, some games will also have a so-called ‘Ban and Protect’ phase.
 This is a phase at the beginning of a game round where each team can choose to ban items from being used during the game or protect them from being banned by the other team.
 This, therefore, is an opportunity for teams to tilt gameplay in a direction that favours their playing style over that of their opponents.

 Now you know where to bet on Call Of Duty and how competitive gameplay works lets take a look at the biggest events on the yearly schedule…

-Established in January 2016, the Call of Duty is the premier eSports league for the game franchise, and includes both a professional and an amateur division.
+Established in January 2020, the Call of Duty League is the premier eSports league for the game franchise and is where all the best professional player do battle.

-All the bookmakers listed in our table above offer betting on Call Of Duty World League events.
+All the bookmakers listed in our table above offer betting on Call Of Duty League events.